-A birthday gift will be just that — a birthday gift for your child.
+A birthday gift will be just that — a birthday gift for the child you sponsor.
 When you send a family gift, the child and his or her family decide together what to purchase.
-A general gift can be sent for any reason and can used by the child or family to purchase what is needed at that time.
+A general gift can be sent for any reason and can be used by the child or family to purchase what is needed at that time.

-You also have the option of donating any amount, we typically suggest $20, to the Christmas Gift Program on your sponsored child’s behalf.
+You also have the option of donating any amount, we typically suggest $20, to the Christmas Gift Program on behalf of the child you sponsor.

 Wow!
 This is so great, Shaina!
 I am going to send a gift every month.

 That’s actually not the best idea.
-Your sponsored child’s family most likely lives on less than $2 a day and a monetary gift will mean quite a bit to them.
+The family of the child you sponsor most likely lives on less than $2 a day and a monetary gift will mean quite a bit to them.
 To help avoid creating a sense of dependence on your gifts we discourage doing this.
-Also, monthly gifts can lead to jealousy within the community and put your sponsored child and family at risk.
+Also, monthly gifts can lead to jealousy within the community and put the child you sponsor and his or her family at risk.

-I really want to send my child a gift, but I can send only $5 this month.
+I really want to send a gift, but I can send only $5 this month.

 The cost associated with processing the monetary gifts means we can’t accept gifts for less than $10.
 I encourage you to set your $5 aside, join it with another one of its $5 friends the following month, and then send the gift to us.

 When I was little, I had the cutest teddy bear.
-I really want my sponsored child to have the same thing.
+I really want the child I sponsor to have the same thing.

-While you are welcome to suggest what you would like your sponsored child to purchase, the child makes the final decision regarding what is purchased.
-If your sponsored child is too young to make the decision on their own, the child’s family will help with the decision.
+While you are welcome to suggest what you would like the child you sponsor to purchase, he or she makes the final decision regarding what is purchased.
+If he or she is too young to make the decision on their own, the child’s family will help with the decision.

-So do you have to send a gift to your child?
+So do you have to send a gift to the children you sponsor?